-The Hawai‘i Ant Lab (HAL), a UH Pacific Cooperative Studies Unit Program, is based in Hilo, but assists in LFA matters statewide.
-HAL works with the community to spread knowledge on prevention and treatment methods which can be employed by residents, small plant venders, and nurseries.
+The Hawai‘i Ant Lab (HAL), a program of the UH Pacific Cooperative Studies Unit, is a lab based in Hilo, Hawaiʻi with two other locations in Kailua-Kona and Oʻahu.
+HAL works with residents, farmers, and nurseries to spread knowledge on prevention and treatment methods for Little Fire Ants (LFA).

 Hawai‘i Ant Lab